Dealogic/webpack-vsts-extension/README.md

 ### Advanced Settings

 - Working folder where webpack command is run.
 If you leave it blank it is the root of the repo.
 - Location of the webpack module.
-By default it is the locally installed webpack node module package.
+If you leave it blank it is using the locally installed webpack node module in the working folder, e.g. `./node_modules/webpack`.

 ![Advanced settings](https://raw.githubusercontent.com/Dealogic/webpack-vsts-extension/master/screenshots/AdvancedSettings.png)